 In the most recent surveys, Hemingford's teachers were given high marks and commended for striving to meet student's individual needs, availability, and high expectations of student achievement.
-Our school meals program has been upgraded to include mostly fresh foods in 2014-2015.
+Our school meals program has been upgraded to include mostly fresh foods since 2014-2015.
 This has resulted in more students and staff taking part in the program, and many healthy meals being served.

 A higher degree of cleanliness and upkeep of facilities has recently been noted by faculty members.
 An additional custodian was hired to help maintain our buildings last fall.
+Our district now has four custodians and one maintenance person.

-Parental leadership in sponsoring activity practices for our youth on our playing fields, and in our gymnasiums has fostered positive relationships, and knowledge for the future.
+Parental leadership in sponsoring activity practices for our younger youth on our playing fields, and in our gymnasiums has fostered positive relationships, and knowledge for the future.